 Another option could be to ask your agents and admin staff to share ideas about how to deliver excellent customer service in the moments that matter, and then workshop those ideas across the agency.
 Staff are more likely to buy in to changes (like a shift to a customer centric mindset) if they played an active part in influencing that change.

 4. Use technology to makes the experience better

-Once you’ve done all of the above, technology can help you give your customer centric strategy an extra bit of oomph.
+Once you’ve done all of the above, technology can help you give your strategy an extra bit of oomph.

 Customer centric businesses are comfortable stepping back and letting customers drive interactions.
 Rather than tell customers what they do, they listen and find out how to help.

 Part of using technology to make the experience better for customers is communicating with your buyers and sellers in the way they want to be communicated to – whether that’s via text, email, phone call, social media or robotic carrier pigeon – and letting them reach out first.

 Another part of this is using technology to continuously capture, sort and interpret data so you are always up-to-date with customer needs.
 Remember, a centric centric business bases its decision on historical data as well as customer feedback.
 So, you need to be inputting all of your customer feedback in to your CRM, and reviewing it to determine whether those needs are shifting.